 >BUY NOW: STAR WARS BATTLE QUADS REVIEW

 Up to twelve ships can be commandeered per game, and they can exceed speeds of 35 MPH.
-The three ships — T-65 X-Wing Star Fighter, 74-Z Speeder Bike and even Darth Vader’s Imperial TIE Advanced X1 – interact with each other, emitting lasers to strike each other down.
-Accompanying these figures’ dogfights is appropriate aural cues.
-Voice clips, sound effects and theme music plays at opportune moments, giving another dimension to the experience.
+The three ships — T-65 X-Wing Star Fighter, 74-Z Speeder Bike, and even Darth Vader’s Imperial TIE Advanced X1 – interact with each other, emitting lasers to strike each other down.
+Accompanying these figures’ dogfights are appropriate aural cues.
+Voice clips, sound effects, and theme music play at opportune moments, giving another dimension to the experience.
 Worth mentioning is their battery life, which only lasts for roughly six to eight minutes per session.

 Even looking past the figurines themselves, there’s an impressive attention to detail on display.
 Amusing CNET’s preview was the lightsaber-shaped screwdriver as well as the packaging, the latter of which resembles that of the collector’s edition film sets.
 Opening the box to unleash your spaceship will, unsurprisingly, be celebrated with lights and music from the movies.